 can create alterations without even knowing anything about

 snk.
 This makes it easy to generate alterations in code.
 It

 also makes it easier to write code that generates code that creates

 alterations.
 The latter is something I would like to achieve eventually.

 This pattern also has the useful property of making it possible to

 Since alterations are created independently of each other there is nothing stopping you from creating alterations that does not make sense, or that will leave the structure in an inconsistent state.
 This means that we need a few strategies for how to apply alterations.
 I have not really experimented a lot with this yet, but a simple example is that we can simply silently discard alterations that will create duplicate edges.
 We can also implement the logic that applies each alterations such that we are certain that it is only applied provided that it does not create an inconsistent state.

-More advanced structures will probably need more advanced rules for how to apply the alterations.
-Finally, may also wish to randomize the order in which the alterations are applied, so that we do not get systemic behaviour that we do not intend.
+More advanced structures will probably need more involved rules for applying the alterations.
+One might also want to randomize the order in which the alterations are applied.
+This way we can avoid systemic behaviour that we do not intend.

 As mentioned earlier, this method is interesting for my kind of work, but obviously it has some important weaknesses.
 These weaknesses make it unsuitable in many cases.
 Most notably, if you need strict control over the final result, the discarding behaviour mentioned above could be impractical or catastrophic.

 Finally I would like to mention that there is no specific reason why this